zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec05.md

    3. If the DNS response does not contain an DNSKEY RRset, then emit *[NO_RESPONSE_DNSKEY]*.
    4. Extract the algorithm numbers from the DNSKEY records.
-   5. Compare each extracted algorithm number to the [DNSSEC Algorithm Numbers].
+   5. Compare each extracted algorithm number to the IANA [DNSSEC Algorithm Numbers] registry.
       1. If the algorithm is classified as "deprecated", emit *[ALGORITHM_DEPRECATED]*.
       2. If the algorithm is classified as "reserved",